A step-by-step look at the protective services officer (PSO) recruitment process.

 As part of this medical assessment process, you need to:

-- have your hearing tested by an audiologist or audiometrist
+- have your hearing assessed and certified by an audiologist or audiometrist

-- have your vision tested by an ophthalmologist or optometrist.
+- have your vision assessed and certified by an ophthalmologist or optometrist

 You will need to pay for all costs associated with this stage.